imtherealnaska/rabbitholes/src/content/blog/dictpress-rust-porting-part-1/index.md

   In short a dictionary maker .

 ## How does it work?
-- It provides a single binary which has all the assets required, manly sql files and sample config files.
+- It provides a single binary which has all the assets required, mainly sql files and sample config files.
 - It has a (peculiar?????) tokenizer system.
 - A lot of DB operations.
 - And a whole bunch of REST APIs .